acl-org/acl-anthology/README.md

 # ACL Anthology#

-Basic instructions on running the ACL anthology.
+These are basic instructions on running the ACL Anthology Rails Application which drives http://aclanthology.info.
 Note: If you are setting up the server and/or working on the server, please set the environment variable RAILS_ENV=production.
 One way is, each time you ssh to the server, run this once:
 ```
 $ export RAILS_ENV=production
 ```